Stranded Ukrainians left with one way out of city of Sievierodonetsk

 Fighting for every metre in Donbas

-Ukrainian President Volodymyr Zelenskiy said in his nightly video address on Sunday that severe fighting was ongoing in the Donbas, “literally for every metre”.
+Ukrainian President Volodymyr Zelensky said in his nightly video address on Sunday that severe fighting was ongoing in the Donbas, “literally for every metre”.

 Attacks that resulted in child casualties had created a lasting image of Russia for the rest of the world.